qiangzheng211/playlist/readme.md

 	git clone https://github.com/qiangzheng211/playlist/

 3. Execute
-* Even though I have already included the node_modules file, you can get the node modules using:
+* Even though I have already included the node_modules files, if these modules do not exist, you can get the node modules using:

 	npm install